KatrinaTom/T2A2/README.md

 - A customer can request multiple quotes, or have a quote and a job in progress or completed.
 - There can only be one Reference of a job per customer

-2. Service (lawn care/garden care) belong to a Reference of a Job
+2. Service_Type (lawn care/garden care) belong to a Reference of a Job
 - A Service belongs to a Reference of the Job (For the customer).
 - A customer can requesr lawn care and or garden care.
 - One to many (One service (lawn care and or garden care) on the Reference of the job, otherwise it becomes another job.